liambrockpy/Google-mock/README.md

 ### server.js

 [x] Hardcoded fetch results in the nick of time - Miz to the rescue 🫡
-[x] Implemented error handling for google api quota limit errors [x] Added google api for fetching data in services file
+[x] Implemented error handling for google api quota limit errors
+[x] Added google api for fetching data in services file
-[x] Created tests for api routes
+[x] Created tests for api routes.

 ## Wins & Challenges